eulertx/AmpliconArchitect/README.md

     * Homology/InsertionSequence: Sequence of the homologous sequence or insertion at the breakpoint.
 If split reads are not found, this column is set to `None`.
 If the size is `0`, then this column is empty.

-## Checkpointing and modularity:
+## Checkpointing and modular integration with other tools:
-The user may force AA to use existing data in order to recalculate information from previous runs or use data from external sources.
-Here are instructions for using prior data at various stages:
+The user may force AA to use existing data in order to recalculate information from previous runs or use data from external tools.
+Here are instructions for using prior or external data at various stages:
 1. Interval selection: The user may select intervals from each amplicon and provide them in a separate BED file.
 The user may then run AA separately with each amplicon (bed file) using the option `--extendmode CLUSTERED` to indicate that AA should use all intervals within the provided as a single amplicon).
-2. Copy number segmentation: The user may provide the copy number segmentation file as described in the File format section 5.
+2. Copy number segmentation: The user place the copy number segmentation file in the output directory in format described in File format section 5.
-3. Unrefined discordant edges: The user may provide the discordant edges in a file as described in the File format section 6.
+3. Unrefined discordant edges: The user may place the unrefined edges file in the output directory in format described in the File format section 6.
-4. Refined discordant edges: The user may provide the discordant edges in a file as described in the File format section 7.
+4. Refined discordant edges: The user may place the refined edges file in the output directory in format described in the File format section 7.